MicrosoftDocs/appcenter-docs/docs/sdk/analytics/includes/apple-common-methods.md

 ---

 ## Session and device information
-Once you add App Center Analytics to your app and start the SDK, it will automatically track sessions and device properties.
-Including OS Version, model, and so on, without any additional code.
+Once you add App Center Analytics to your app and start the SDK, it will automatically track sessions and device properties including OS Version, model, and so on, without any additional code.

 > [!NOTE]
-> On a Mac Catalyst app, the amount of sessions may be lower than that on iOS apps.
+> On Mac Catalyst apps, the amount of sessions may be lower than on iOS apps.
 Lifecycle events used to track sessions on Mac Catalyst behave differently from those on iOS.

 The SDK automatically reports a user's country code if the device has a mobile data modem and a SIM card installed.
 WiFi-only devices will not report a country code by default.
 To set the country code of those users, you must retrieve your user's location yourself and use the `setCountryCode:` method in the SDK.
 Our advice is to be mindful about tracking user locations, and use a low location resolution.
 The sample below uses `kCLLocationAccuracyKilometer`.